Vanilla Bean Ice Cream Vs Vanilla Ice Cream

 Natural CompoundsHigh presence of natural flavor compoundsFewer natural compounds due to extraction

-Creation ProcessInvolves blending unprocessed beansRelies on adding extract to milk & cream mixture
+Creation ProcessInvolves blending unprocessed beansRelies on adding extract to milk & cream

-Visual AppearanceSpeckled with black flecksUniform, creamy consistency
+Visual AppearanceSpeckled with black flecksUniform creamy consistency

 Preferred ByGourmet aficionadosClassic ice cream lovers